 How to get started

-Your first step should be to install a VHDL simulator.
+Your first step should be to install a VHDL simulator:

 Course material

-For each tutorial, open the corresponding .vhd file from the exercises folder.
+For each lesson, open the corresponding .vhd file from the exercises folder.
 You only need to replace the TODO comments with your code to complete each exercise.
 You are only allowed to peek at the .vhd file from the answers folder if you run into problems 🙂

 Exercises